Imagine you are working at a call center.

 Zappos’ hiring and onboarding practices are simply fascinating.

 At Zappos, every single employee goes through the same four-week training session.
 During that four weeks, new hires perform diverse front-end tasks, such as taking customer calls, to fully comprehend the importance customer service plays at Zappos’s culture.

-When their training session finalizes, newly hires are not only payed for their time training, but are also offered a $1,000 bonus to quit and leave the company.
-Yes, Zappos bribes its newly hires with an $1,000 bonus to… quit.
+When their training session finalizes, new hires are not only paid for their time training but are also offered a $1,000 bonus to quit and leave the company.
+Yes, Zappos bribes its newly hires with a $1,000 bonus to… quit.

 Even though that might sound counter-productive, for Tony Hsieh the reason behind such strategy was pretty simple: eliminate those people that come to work at Zappos for a paycheck and make sure to keep those employees that will protect the company’s best interest.

 In simpler words, Zappos protects and preserves its culture by hiring and onboarding those people who actually want to be there.
 Their exemplary customer service proves that such a strategy is brilliant.

 3. Money?
 No, Purpose

 Before Zappos, Tony Hsieh founded LinkExchange, an internet advertising company whose massive popularity gained the attention of Microsoft.
 In 1998, Tony agreed to sell LinkExchange to the tech giant for $265 million.
 Both companies agreed that, as part of the deal, Tony would’ve been very wealthily compensated if he stayed with the company for a year-and-a-half after the deal was finalized to lead the change in merging the companies together.

 Yet, Tony Hsieh decided to leave earlier – losing millions of dollars in the process.
 Why?